hfour/docsify-tools/README.md

 Initializes docsify in the specified repo and docs sub-directory.
 By default, the repo is the current directory and the subdirectory is "docs".

-You can use `docsify-init . .` to initialize in a pure-documentation repo.
+You can use `docsify-init -r . -d .` to initialize in a pure-documentation repo.

 ### docsify-auto-sidebar

+Usage:

+    docsify-auto-sidebar -d docs

 Generates a new `_sidebar.md` for docsify.
 You can prefix directories with a number and a dash to control the ordering, the number and dash will not appear in the sidebar text.
 For example: